znuny/Znuny4OTRS-TypePriorityBasedEscalation/doc/en/feature.md

 # Functionality

-This package extends the OTRS standard with type and priority based escalations.
-In default OTRS escalation can only be activated and configured for queues and services/SLAs.
+In Znuny, escalations can only be activated and configured for queues and services/SLAs.
+This package extends Znuny with type and priority based escalations.

-The default order is:
+The default order is service/SLA, type, priority, queue.
-Service/SLA, Type, Priority, Queue

-## Feature List
+## Features

 * Allows you to define escalation attributes for ticket types via the admin interface.
 ![Screenshot Types](doc/en/type.png)